 Action Item Responsible Party Implementation Schedule Roadblocks to Implementation Continue to monitor representation on the Manitowoc County Transportation Coordinating Committee (TCC) to make sure that it meets the needs of those served.
-Manitowoc County Ongoing If changes/committee expansion are recommended, they need approval from full County Board M/Janager nocition City of Manitowoc and ADRC of the Lakeshore Ongoing Dependent upon continued receipt of Section 5310 funding City of Manitowoc Mobility Manager Ongoing Dependent upon continued receipt of Section 5310 funding Eligible service providers in Manitowoc County Ongoing Dependent upon continued receipt of Section 5310 funding and persons with disabilities in order to decrease isolation and improve ADRC of the Lakeshore and City of Manitowoc Mobility Manager Ongoing No roadblocks to implementation.
+Manitowoc County Ongoing If changes/committee expansion are recommended, they need approval from full County Board Continue to support the city's Mobility Manager position City of Manitowoc and ADRC of the Lakeshore Ongoing Dependent upon continued receipt of Section 5310 funding Continue to update the county's transportation service inventory (as needed), and update the transportation service resource guide (as needed) City of Manitowoc Mobility Manager Ongoing Dependent upon continued receipt of Section 5310 funding Utilize Section 5310 Program and submit applications for capital equipment (buses and vans, as needed) to replace existing fleets Eligible service providers in Manitowoc County Ongoing Dependent upon continued receipt of Section 5310 funding Implement plan to increase transportation options for the elderly and persons with disabilities in order to decrease isolation and improve the quality of life for these population groups ADRC of the Lakeshore and City of Manitowoc Mobility Manager Ongoing No roadblocks to implementation.
 Goals of this plan will include an increase in ridership and contributing to meeting the needs of and improving the quality of life for the elderly and persons with disabilities.
-Maritime Metro Transit fixed-route and Maritime Metro Transit and City of Manitowoc Mobility Manager Maritime Metro Transit has a travel training program, and will continue to market it.
-City of Manitowoc Mobility Manager Ongoing Not Applicable
+Continue travel training programs for Maritime Metro Transit fixed-route and ADA operations and for county elderly and disabled transportation programs Maritime Metro Transit and City of Manitowoc Mobility Manager Maritime Metro Transit has a travel training program, and will continue to market it.
+Improve service convenience City of Manitowoc Mobility Manager Ongoing Not Applicable